Tamanna Ali, Assistant Inspiring Governance Manager

 Between 2000 and 2006 he was Director of Development at a leading independent school in London where he was responsible with the Governors for reviewing and articulating the school’s vision as it approached its 500th anniversary and developing a strategic plan to achieve this.
 Nick originally studied Environmental Management and then ran his own business as well as being involved with various charities.
 In 1992 he obtained a PGCE and taught in an 11-16 comprehensive school and an 11-18 grammar school.
 In 1997 he was appointed Development Director at the state school in Lancashire where he had been teaching in – the first appointment of its kind in the UK where his responsibilities included employer engagement.

-Charlotte Coleman, Director of Inspiring Governance
+Charlotte Coleman, Director of Education and Employers, Inspiring Governance programmes

 Charlotte joined the Taskforce in November 2016, having previously worked for University of Reading as Strategic Project Manager which involved providing support with the strategic direction of the University, primarily in the Teaching and Learning arena (T&L) through a range of strategic projects and programmes.

 Other roles have included being Senior Lecturer and Research Associate, Oxford Brookes University and a Technical Director working in the commercial sector.

 Outside of work, Charlotte engages in volunteering activity which includes being an external Trustee at the University of Wales, Trinity Saint David Student Union.

 Victoria joined the Education and Employers Taskforce in August 2016 as Communications Officer, having graduated from the University of York with a BA (Hons) degree in English Literature.
 Previously, Victoria spent a year and a half working as a tutor and volunteer at a local primary school and has long been engaged with the importance of learning at all levels.
 Also interested in international development, Victoria volunteered in Thailand in the summer of 2014, where she assisted in a clean water project as well as teaching English at the local school.